top of page

 THE PEACE GARDEN

-The Peace Garden is located in the burial ground behind the meetinghouse and surrounds the stone marker of the common grave of many of the British and American soldiers who fell at the Battle of the Brandywine.
-It was dedicated in 2005 to draw attention to Quaker's belief in peaceful alternatives to deadly conflict, while honoring those who lost their lives here.
-The Garden, with its beautiful native plantings is open to the public and is a peaceful place for contemplation.
+The Birmingham Friends Peace Garden is located behind the stone wall of the burial ground behind the meetinghouse and surrounds the marker of the common grave of many of the British and American soldiers who fell at the Battle of the Brandywine.
+The idea for the Peace Garden was conceived after the 9/11/ 2001 attacks on the Twin Towers in New York

 Peace Garden montage3_edited.png